ODI-documentation/materials/static/data/queries.md

 # The text structure

-## *Pattern* of cards
+## Patterns of cards

-Each protagonist can have a "simple relationship", i.e. a direct relationship, or a "complex relationship", i.e. an indirect relationship, with the other cards in its history: in particular, cards that have a direct relationship can either be specified (odi:isSpecifiedBy) or have a general relationship (odi:isRelatedWith) with the card that has an indirect relationship with that protagonist.
+Each main character can have one or more "simple relations" (i.e. a direct relations) and one or more "complex relations" (i.e. an indirect relations), with the other cards in its story: specifically, cards that have a direct relation can either be specified (odi:isSpecifiedBy) or have a general relationship (odi:isRelatedWith) with the card that has an indirect relation with the main one.
-In the first case, only the triumphs *Il Mondo* and *La Torre* are, in fact, used twice to express the same narrative situation: the meaning of *Il Mondo*is specified by *La Torre* (*Storia dell'ingrato punito* and the first story of *Tutte le altre storie*).
+For instance, the triumphs *Il Mondo* and *La Torre* are used twice to express the same narrative pattern: the physiognomy of the city represented by *Il Mondo* and which have a direct relation with the main character is specified by the card *La Torre* (i.e.*La Torre* refers  in *Storia dell'ingrato punito*  to the rooftops and in the first story of *Tutte le altre storie*  the fall of the city, Troy).
-In the second case, the numerals *Due di Denari* and *Quattro di Spade* have a general relation with the triumph *Il Diavolo* in three occurrences: *Storia della sposa dannata*, and the fourth and fifth story of the chapter *Tutte le altre storie*.
-Therefore, a significant *pattern* of cards was discovered: *Il Diavolo*, the *Due di Denari* and the *Quattro di Spade*.
+An example concerning the second case can be found with the numerals *Due di Denari* and *Quattro di Spade* which have a general relation with the triumph *Il Diavolo* in three occurrences (i.e. *Storia della sposa dannata*, and the fourth and fifth story of the chapter *Tutte le altre storie*).
+In each occurrence the narrative pattern is similar: the main character has a direct relation with *Il Diavolo* (odi:bumpsInto; odi:speaksTo) and during a speech between them both of the numerals convey a message.

 ### Specification

-Which pairs of cards are used, more than once, close together where one is specified by the other?
+Which pairs of cards are used, more than once, close together and one is specified by the other?

 ```
 select distinct ?cardDeck1 ?story1 ?cardDeck2 ?story2